stefanoborini/book-the-software-company/00-introduction.md

 Software adds new dimension to the first and second pillars of engineering: mechanical and electronical.
-However, it is uncanny how bad and mistreated software is, compared to its older sisters.
+However, it is uncanny how bad and mistreated software is, compared to its older counterparts.

 ![XKCD](https://imgs.xkcd.com/comics/voting_software.png)